Icinga/icingadb-web/doc/10-Migration.md

 `monitoring/command/*` is now `icingadb/command/*`

 The `no-monitoring/contacts` permission (or *fake refusal*) is now a restriction: `icingadb/denylist/routes`.
-Add `contacts,usergroups` to it to achieve the same effect.
+Add `contacts,contactgroups` to it to achieve the same effect.

 ### Perform The Migration